 Learning about colors is not limited to the art easel.
 Books about colors are a great way to work on color recognition with little ones while having fun doing it.

-White Rabbit’s Color Book by Alan Baker is a classic in my mind and if you have never read it you must.
+White Rabbit”s Color Book by Alan Baker is a classic in my mind and if you have never read it you must.
 It’s not a complicated story, instead it’s a brilliant book and lesson about color mixing.
 The cover illustration of the bunny in the paint always makes me think of dying Easter eggs which is another great opportunity to teach about color mixing.
 Kids love this book and adults reading it will enjoy the fun and dynamic language used to describe the vibrant colors that the bunny plunges into.

 Duckie’s Rainbow by Frances Barry is a clever little book, you walk with her as she passes things like a yellow cornfield and blue pond until the pages above create a rainbow.
 I love the idea but reading it with my son ( who was 2 at the time) all he wanted to do was turn the pages as quickly as he could to make the rainbow.
-Not a big deal but this would make a better story time book then a bedtime one for that reason.
+Not a big deal but this would make a better storytime book than a bedtime one for that reason.

 Hello, Red Fox by Eric Carle is a fun interactive book about colors and the color wheel.
-Kids will love the “trick” on each page.
-The trick being that if you stare at a color for long enough then stare at a blank page the complimentary color will appear!
+Kids will love the trick on each page.
+The trick being that if you stare at a color for long enough then stare at a blank page the complementary color will appear!
 This book is great, but not for a group, a class will disintegrate into “Let me!!” and “My turn!” quickly so this is really is best read one on one!

 Dog’s Colorful Day by Emma Dodd was a huge hit at our house.
-My son loved identifying the colors of all the drips of paint, ice cream and more that Dog gets on him throughout the day.
-This is a great book not only because it has counting and colors but because of the language it uses while the spots of color are splatting, squashing ans squishing onto his beautiful white fur.
+My son loved identifying the colors of all the drips of paint, ice cream, and more that Dog gets on him throughout the day.
+This is a great book not only because it has counting and colors but because of the language it uses while the spots of color are splatting, squashing, and squishing onto his beautiful white fur.
 My son loved repeating these words with enthusiasm as he noted how poor Dog was getting so messy!
 It’s a fun book to read and one that I have added to my wish list!

 Planting a Rainbow by Lois Elhert is a wonderful book to use for teaching about flowers and colors.
 The illustrations are bold and bright, perfect for little curious minds.
-I have always liked this book because you can sit down and dive into it reading each flowers name on every page, or browse it more casually with a younger child simply noting the colors.
+I have always liked this book because you can sit down and dive into it reading each flower’s name on every page, or browse it more casually with a younger child simply noting the colors.

 Little Blue and Little Yellow by Leo Lionni is a profound book with underlying commentary about race relations while the surface story is about little blobs of color who when squished together turn into one green blob!
 You’ll be surprised by how easily your preschooler will pick up on the connection between the two.
-In my PreK class I had more than a few kids make the connection all on their own.
+In my PreK class, I had more than a few kids make the connection all on their own.

-Mouse Paint by Ellen Stoll Walsh is a cute little story about mice that get into paint and not only make a mess but discover what happens when you mix colors.
+Mouse Paint by Ellen Stoll Walsh is a cute little story about mice that get into the paint and not only make a mess but discover what happens when you mix colors.
 Great for every day but even better when you are learning about colors specifically mixing colors.

-Lemons Are Not Red by Laura Vaccaro Seeger is a clever book each page offers a sneak peek at what it next, which my son thought was genius and I have to agree.
+Lemons Are Not Red by Laura Vaccaro Seeger is a clever book each page offers a sneak peek at what is next, which my son thought was genius and I have to agree.
 Soon my son was making his own predictions about what object would be revealed when we turned the page.
 The book offered so many chances for me to step in and ask my son questions about what we were reading without stalling the momentum of the book.This post contains affiliate links.